FatihYigit35/FatihYigit35/README.md

 <h2><i>Hi there, I'm Fatih👋</i></h2>

-<p>I started learning with Java at university, then continued with Spring Boot.</p>
+<p>I started learning Java at university, then continued with Spring Boot.</p>

 <p> Now that I am interested in Android mobile application development, I started to develop myself in this field.</p>